 “The grape itself is not too hard to work with – the bigger challenge is the climate.
 It’s a humid and rainy environment, but I like that because you get filtered light.”

-Antonini also praises the limestone soil in the 4.5-hectare vineyard, which he believes gives the wines freshness, and while he thinks Maturano is unlike any other grape, he likens the rounded texture of its wine to Ribolla Gialla, the ancient and much-prized aromatic white grape native to Friuli-Venezia-Giulia.
+Antonini also praises the limestone soil in the 4.5-hectare vineyard, which he believes gives the wines freshness, and while he thinks Maturano is unlike any other white grape, he likens the rounded texture of its white wine to Ribolla Gialla, the ancient and much-prized aromatic white grape native to Friuli-Venezia-Giulia.

 That rounded texture is on full display in 2017 I Ciacca Sotto Le Stelle, harvested from the vineyard’s best plots and left on its skins to develop red apple and apricot flavours.
 On Antonini’s advice, De Ciacca is holding it back to age further before it’s released.